 Drainage, erosion and sediment control measures will be maintained at all times until their function is no longer required.
-Technical notes for drainage, erosion and sediment control measures are available from the International Erosion Control Association Australia's website: austieca.com.au/publications/book-4-design-fact-sheets and austieca.com.au/publications/book-6-standard-drawings.
+Technical notes for drainage, erosion and sediment control measures are available from both Landcom (2004) and the International Erosion Control Association Australia's website: austieca.com.au/publications/book-4-design-fact-sheets and austieca.com.au/publications/book-6-standard-drawings.
 These technical notes include the construction and maintenance requirements for the control measures.